cfindlayisme/wmb/README.md

     if: failure()
 ```

+## I don't want to use docker
+Fine, just clone the repo and run `make`.
+A binary will be built in the root of the repo called `wmb` that will work just as good as the docker container, just set your envionment variables and run it.

+Note: You'll need to have go installed to build the binary.

 ## But why?
 I wanted to get notifications in IRC from my various systems, and particularly my GitHub action pipelines.
 This does that.